 - Prevention strategies aim to stop substance misuse before it starts.

-- Intervention strategies seek to identify and assist specific individuals who are at risk or in trouble.
+- Intervention strategies seek to identify and assist specific individuals who are at risk or need help.

 - Through treatment and recovery, people with substance use disorders work to stop using harmful substances and to heal themselves, their relationships and their lives.

-- Harm reduction strategies save lives and reduce the spread of disease by distributing naloxone, operating syringe exchanges and connecting drug users to treatment and other services.
+- Harm reduction strategies save lives and reduce the spread of disease by distributing naloxone, operating syringe exchanges and connecting people with substance use disorders to treatment and other services.

 - Law enforcement authorities work to stop diversion of prescription drugs and trafficking in illicit drugs.
-Many in law enforcement now carry naloxone to reverse overdoses and support efforts to deflect low-level offenders with addiction issues into treatment.
+Many in law enforcement now carry naloxone to reverse overdoses and support efforts to deflect individuals with substance use disorders into treatment.